-- Call of Duty: Modern Warfare 2/3, where it's pump-action,* and Call of Duty: Black Ops, where it's semi-auto.* In one singleplayer mission in the first Black Ops, it's equipped with incendiary shells; the second has one scene in which the player, playing as main bad-guy Menendez, uses a SPAS-12 which he is able to hold 16 shells in and reload instantly no matter how many shells are needed.
-Infamously, in the multiplayer mode of Modern Warfare 2, it has an extremely glitchy range which fluctuates between normal shotgun range to submachinegun range, leading it to be widely hated by anyone who doesn't swear by it.
+- Call of Duty: Modern Warfare 2/3, where the stock is unfolded and it's pump-action,* and Call of Duty: Black Ops, where the stock is folded up and over the gun and it's semi-auto.* In one singleplayer mission in the first Black Ops, it's equipped with incendiary shells.
+It returns in Black Ops II with the stock unfolded but otherwise identical in form and function to the BO1 version; the campaign has one scene in which the player, playing as main bad-guy Menendez, uses a SPAS-12 which he is able to hold 16 shells in and reload instantly no matter how many shells are needed.
+Infamously, in the multiplayer mode of Modern Warfare 2, it has an extremely glitchy range which fluctuates between normal shotgun range to submachinegun range, letting it make one-shot kills at distances most of the other shotguns can only dream of even registering a hit at, leading it to be widely hated by anyone who doesn't swear by it.
 Modern Warfare 3 fixed the range (it's still pretty long for this series) but lowered the damage so it's only a one-hit kill at very close range.
 It returns as a "Classic Weapon" in Call Of Duty Infinite Warfare, unlockable through Prestiging and renamed the "S-Ravage", after a Youtube personality who's particularly associated with the Modern Warfare 2 SPAS-12.

 - Appears in Combat Arms in 4 variants: standard, Stock (with the folding stock being replaced with a fixed stock), Gold, and Stock Gold.